emolinaro/jupyter/guide.md

 There is a discussion point on integrated development environments.
 This can be used as a discussion exercise, where participants are invited to talk about their prefered way to write code.
-The instructur can mention that JupyterLab is sort of like an IDE for notebooks.
+The instructor can mention that JupyterLab is sort of like an IDE for notebooks.

 There's a paragraph and an exercise on Git extensions to Jupyter notebooks and JupyterLab